Yasushi Nagao: Career

 Nagao won the 1960 World Press Photo of the Year award and the 1961 Pulitzer Prize.
 The first award allowed Nagao to travel abroad widely, impossible for most Japanese people at the time.

 Nagao left the newspaper in 1962 and became a freelance photographer.

 Death

-Nagao was discovered collapsed in his bathroom on 2 May 2009.
+Nagao was found dead in the bathroom of his apartment in the Shimogamo district of Minamiizu on 2 May 2009.
 It is believed he died of natural causes.